-The academy defines as a minimum that a competent Fire Risk Assessor to be as follows:
+The academy defines as a minimum that a competent Fire Risk Assessor:

-- Completed the NCC Premises Management course and/or - Hold at least the IOSH/ Managing Safely/NEBOSH National Certificate in Fire Safety and Risk Management, or equivalent. - Has a demonstrable experience in completing school/college Fire Risk Assessments - Plus - Has a current DBS check g) Housekeeping
+- Holds NEBOSH National Certificate in Fire Safety and Risk Management, or equivalent. - Has a demonstrable experience in completing school/college Fire Risk Assessments. - Has a current DBS check.

+g) Housekeeping